Frequently Asked Questions - Fundraising Preference Service

 Once this information has been submitted, the FPS request will be processed with a reference code sent to the email or mobile number you have provided.
 A communication will also be sent by post to the person you are acting on behalf of to let them know that their details have been entered on the system.

-It may be that after submitting an FPS request, you change your mind and decide that you would like to resume communications with one or all of the charities you specified.
-If this is the case, you will need to contact each charity directly to confirm you now give them your consent to send communications.
+Yes, you will need to contact each charity directly to confirm you now give them your consent to send communications.
 With this confirmation, the FPS request will no longer be in effect and the charity will have the right to resume communications.

 It cannot stop: